chrisnicola/angularjs-tutorial/slides/5-directives.md

 ```

-## Excercise 5 : Free Thinking with HTML
+## Excercise 5 : Free Thinking HTML

-Some ideas:
+To do list of evil

 - A timestamp that counts up in seconds since the tweet was posted.
 - A tweet oembed directive (could be used in your details view)
 - Replace hash tags in the text with links (or make them blink or something).
+- `<div do-a-barrel-roll>`
+- `<random-cat-meme>`
-- Rotating avatars
+- `<prime-directive>`

+## Exercise 5 : Lessons Learned

+directives are awesome

+## Exercise 5 : Questions

+- What are some best practices with directives?
+- What is isolate scope used for in practice?